ciao-lang/ciao/INSTALLATION.md

  - **Windows** (using Windows Subsystem or Linux):
    - Install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
    - Install some Linux distribution (e.g., Ubuntu) from the Windows Store.
-   - Open a `bash` terminal and install the dependencies for the selected distribution (see points above), e.g., Debian/Ubuntu.
+   - Open a `wsl` terminal and install the dependencies for the selected distribution (see points above), e.g., Debian/Ubuntu.

  - Windows (native, **experimental**)